dcai/grumpy/readme.md

 - `ai ask`: ask openai in an interactive way.
 - `cat question.md | ai frompipe | bat -l markdown`: read question from a markdown file and render answer with [bat](https://github.com/sharkdp/bat)
+- `cat question.md | ai frompipe | pbcopy`: read question from markdown and copy the answer to clipboard, I find difficult to copy long answer in chatgpt web or other GUI, this makes it easier.